Sales campaigns define a group of products that are for sale during a specified time frame.

 The Internet Order Confirmation Email Address can be the email address of the leader who is managing this campaign.
 The system will send a message

-to this email address every time an Internet order is completed.
+to this email address every time payment is completed via PayPal for an Internet order.

 The Special Instructions To Show On Public Order Form may contain embedded HTML tags.
 These instructions will be displayed at the top of the public order